DLXPlugins/dlx-set-editor-defaults/README.md

-# dlx-set-editor-defaults
+# DLX - Set Block Editor Defaults

-Set Editor Defaults in the Block Editor
+This GitHub repository is based on an article called "Getting Rid of Three Common Block Editor Annoyances" on https://dlxplugins.com